Does Your Gas Grill Flare Up or Heat Unevenly? Here’s How to Clean It to Make It Like New

 With enough heat and elbow grease you should see a significant difference in the cleanliness of your grates.

-Step 2: Clean the burner covers
+Step 2: Clean (or replace) the burner covers

 Gas grills have angled covers over their burners.
 These ceramic plates are what cook your food by providing radiant heat in the air like an oven and by heating up your grill’s grates for direct contact.
 They also protect the flames from food and fat that falls through the grates.
 Since these covers get so much food on them, they’re probably very dirty and cause smoke and flareups.
 They need to be cleaned.